CAC Score

 Moneyline

 The simplest bet in sports.
 You pick the team you think will win the game outright.
-Odds are expressed as positive or negative numbers.
-A favorite might be listed at -150, meaning you need to bet $150 to win $100.
-An underdog at +200 means a $100 bet wins you $200.
+A favorite might be listed at -150, meaning you bet $150 to win $100 for a total return of $250.
+An underdog at +130 means a $100 bet wins $130 for a total return of $230.
 Moneyline bets are the best starting point for beginners because there is no point spread to factor in.

 Point Spread

 The point spread is the most popular bet type for NFL and NBA games.
-The sportsbook sets a margin of victory that the favorite must cover for a spread bet to win.
-If the 49ers are -7.5 against the Cardinals, San Francisco must win by 8 or more points for a bet on them to cash.
-The spread levels the playing field between mismatched teams and typically offers odds near -110 on both sides.
+The sportsbook sets a margin of victory that the favorite must cover.
+If the 49ers are -7.5 against the Cardinals, San Francisco must win by 8 or more for a bet on them to cash.
+The spread typically carries -110 odds on both sides, meaning you risk $110 to win $100.
+This is where reduced juice matters: a book like BetAnything offering -105 lets you risk only $105 to win $100, a saving that compounds over a season of betting.

 Over/Under (Totals)

-The sportsbook sets a projected total score for the game, and you bet on whether the actual combined score will go over or under that number.
-For example, a Lakers vs. Warriors game might have a total of 228.5.
-If you bet the over, you need the combined score to reach 229 or higher.
-Totals betting is popular because it lets you have action on a game without picking a winner.
+The sportsbook sets a projected combined score, and you bet whether the actual total goes over or under.
+A Lakers vs. Warriors game might have a total of 228.5; bet the over and you need 229 or more combined points.
+The .5 ensures there is no push.
+Totals let you have action on a game without picking a winner.

 Parlays

-A parlay combines two or more individual bets into a single wager.
-All selections must win for the parlay to pay out.
-The appeal is the increased payout.
-A three team parlay at standard odds pays roughly 6 to 1, compared to even money on a single bet.
-The downside is that one losing leg kills the entire parlay.
-Parlays are high risk, high reward bets that should make up a small portion of your overall betting activity.
+A parlay combines two or more bets into a single wager, and all selections must win for it to pay out.
+The appeal is the multiplied payout.
+Three legs at standard -110 odds combine to roughly +595, so a $100 parlay returns about $695 versus the roughly $273 you would get betting all three singles and winning.
+The downside is that one losing leg kills the entire ticket, so parlays are high risk and should be a small part of your activity.

 Teasers

-Teasers are a variation of parlays that allow you to adjust the point spread in your favor across multiple selections.
-A standard 6 point NFL teaser lets you add 6 points to the spread on each leg.
-If the 49ers are -7.5, a teaser moves them to -1.5.
-The tradeoff is a lower payout compared to a standard parlay.
-Teasers are most effective in the NFL where key numbers like 3 and 7 heavily influence outcomes.
+Teasers are a variation of parlays that let you adjust the point spread in your favor across multiple selections.
+A standard 6-point NFL teaser adds 6 points to each leg, so the 49ers at -7.5 become -1.5.
+The tradeoff is a lower payout than a standard parlay.
+Teasers are most effective in the NFL, where key numbers like 3 and 7 heavily influence outcomes.

 Prop Bets

-Proposition bets focus on individual player or game events rather than the final outcome.
-Examples include betting on LeBron James to score over 27.5 points, Patrick Mahomes to throw over 2.5 touchdowns, or the first team to score in a game.
-Prop markets have exploded in recent years, and the best sportsbooks now offer hundreds of props per game for major sporting events.
+Proposition bets focus on individual player or game events rather than the final result.
+Examples include LeBron James to score over 27.5 points, Patrick Mahomes to throw over 2.5 touchdowns, or the first team to score.
+Prop markets have exploded, and the best sportsbooks now offer hundreds of props per game for major events.

 Futures

-Futures bets are long term wagers on outcomes that will be decided at a later date.
-Common examples include betting on the Super Bowl champion before the season starts, the NBA MVP award winner, or a team's regular season win total.
-Futures offer some of the highest potential payouts in sports betting, but your money is tied up until the outcome is decided.
-The best time to bet futures is when you identify value that the market has not yet priced in.
+Futures are long-term wagers on outcomes decided at a later date, such as the Super Bowl champion before the season, the NBA MVP, or a team's regular-season win total.
+Futures offer some of the highest payouts in betting, but your money is tied up until the outcome is settled.
+The best time to bet a future is when you spot value the market has not yet priced in.

 Live Betting

-Live betting allows you to place wagers on a game while it is in progress.
-Odds update continuously based on the score, time remaining, and momentum shifts.
-You can bet on the current moneyline, live spread, next scoring play, and dozens of other in-game markets.
-BetOnline and Bovada offer the most comprehensive live betting platforms among the sportsbooks on this list.
-Live betting requires quick decision making, and I recommend starting with simple moneyline or spread bets during live play before moving into more complex markets.
+Live betting lets you place wagers while a game is in progress, with odds updating continuously based on the score, time remaining, and momentum.
+You can bet the current moneyline, live spread, next scoring play, and dozens of other in-game markets.
+BetOnline and Bovada offer the most comprehensive live platforms on this list.
+Live betting rewards quick decisions, so we recommend starting with simple moneyline or spread bets during live play before moving into more complex markets.

 California Sports Betting Bonuses: What to Expect

 Sports betting bonuses work differently from casino bonuses, and understanding the distinction will save you frustration.
+Bonuses are marketing, not free money, so the smart move is to prioritize fair odds and fast payouts over the biggest headline figure.
 Here is what California bettors should know before claiming any sportsbook promotion.

 Deposit Match vs. Free Bet

 Most sportsbook welcome bonuses come in one of two formats.
-A deposit match bonus adds a percentage of your deposit as bonus funds to your account.
-A free bet promotion gives you a specific dollar amount in free bets after you place a qualifying wager.
-Free bets typically pay out only the profit (not the stake), while deposit match bonuses credit your account with additional funds that must be wagered before withdrawal.
+A deposit match adds a percentage of your deposit as bonus funds.
+A free bet gives you a set amount in free wagers after you place a qualifying bet.
+Free bets typically pay out only the profit, not the returned stake, while deposit match bonuses credit funds that must be wagered before withdrawal.
+Newer books like VoltageBet and Jack.com lean on first-bet refunds, while MyBookie runs both bet-backs and deposit matches.

 Minimum Odds Requirements